-All other sources of unearned income, except those specifically excluded by the regulations, are included.
+All sources of unearned income, except those specifically excluded by the regulations, are included.

-Study Guide Answers

-Study Guide Aliswers 15.
-HUD requires that the PHA use a minimum of two current and consecutive paystubs when annualizing income from employment.
-16. Does annual income include employment income before or after taxes are taken out?
+- 16. HUD requires that the PHA use a minimum of two current and consecutive paystubs when annualizing income from employment. - 17.
+Does annual income include employment income before or after taxes are taken out?

 The PHA uses the full (gross) amount before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation.

-17. Does annual income include the gross or net amount of income from self-employment?
+18. Does annual income include the gross or net amount of income from self-employment?

 The PHA uses net income from self-employment.

-18. If someone is seasonally employed and only works part of the year, the PHA may not include their employment income in annual income?
-True False 19.
-When an individual receives Social Security benefits, does annual income include the amount with or without Medicare premiums?
+19. When an individual receives Social Security benefits, does annual income include the amount with or without Medicare premiums?

 The gross amount with the Medicare premium is used.

 20. If a family receives foster child care payments, is it included in annual income?

 No, as long as they are a qualified foster child with payment coming from the agency responsible for making foster child care payments.

-21. List at least 2 examples of nonrecurring income?
+21. List at least 2 examples of nonrecurring income.